Updated March 7, 2018

 Naturally, if you find yourself in such a situation, you will want to take advantage of as many tax reduction strategies as possible.
 Listen to George Sutherland, Supreme Court Associate Justice from 1922 through 1938, “The legal right of a taxpayer to decrease the amount of what otherwise would be his taxes, or altogether avoid them, by means which the law permits, cannot be doubted”.

 There are literally hundreds of tax strategies that can be utilized separately or in conjunction with each other.
-This article will address some of the more common tax reduction strategies:
+This article will address some of the more common tax strategies for high income earners:

 Employee 401(k) & 403(b) Contributions: